Coventry City F.C.: Coventry Building Society Arena

 In 1997, Coventry City published plans for a 40,000-seat stadium on the site of a former gasworks in the Foleshill area of Coventry.
 Backed by a 50% stake from Coventry City Council, the stadium gained planning permission in 1998, and in 2000 was included in England's bid for the 2006 FIFA World Cup.
 The failure of this bid and relegation in 2001 forced Coventry City to sell their share of the stadium to the Alan Higgs charity to repay debts.
 After several delays, decontamination work on the site, and reductions in the scope of the project, the stadium hosted its first game in 2005 when Coventry defeated Queen's Park Rangers 3–0.
 Electronics manufacturer Ricoh were the initial sponsor of the stadium and it was named the Ricoh Arena.
 In addition to the stadium, the venue features an exhibition hall, hotel and casino and is adjacent to a retail complex and superstore.
 Coventry Arena railway station was opened next to the site in 2016.
 It became the Coventry Building Society Arena in 2021 following a deal with Coventry Building Society.

 In 2012, the club defaulted on its rent amid a dispute with the stadium's owners, Arena Coventry Limited (ACL) – a company owned jointly by the city council and the Higgs charity.
 The two sides could not agree on a revised deal and Coventry played its home games at Sixfields Stadium for the 2013–14 season while also announcing plans to build a new stadium elsewhere in Coventry.
 The move was met with strong opposition and protests by Coventry fans, many of whom boycotted games at the stadium, gathering instead on an area close to Sixfields which they dubbed "Jimmy's Hill".

 Coventry City returned to the Ricoh Arena in August 2014 after reaching a deal with ACL.
-Wasps purchased the stadium in late 2014, relocating to Coventry from Adams Park in High Wycombe.
+Wasps rugby club purchased the stadium in late 2014, relocating to Coventry from Adams Park in High Wycombe.
 Coventry City were exiled from the stadium again from 2019 to 2021, playing their home games at St Andrew's and later announcing a partnership with the University of Warwick with the goal of acquiring land for a new stadium.
 They returned to the Ricoh Arena following an agreement with Wasps in 2021, also maintaining the longer-term goal of constructing a new stadium.
 When Ashley took over the stadium in 2022, the club for a while faced the threat of eviction but a deal was eventually reached for the club to continue playing there until at least 2028.
-On 23 August 2025, the club announced that it had purchased the stadium from Frasers Group, thus granting them full ownership of the stadium.
+On 23 August 2025, the club announced it had purchased the stadium from Frasers Group, thus granting them full ownership of the stadium.